esyede/rakit/packages/docs/data/validation.md

 ### File Upload

-The `mimes` rule validates that the uploaded file has a certain MIME type.
+The `mimes` rule validates that the uploaded file matches one of the given extensions.
-This rule uses the [PHP Fileinfo](https://www.php.net/manual/en/book.fileinfo.php) extension to read the file content and determine the actual MIME type.
+This rule uses the [PHP Fileinfo](https://www.php.net/manual/en/book.fileinfo.php) extension to read the file content, determine the actual MIME type, and match it against the given extensions.

 #### Validate that the file is one of the given mime-types: